airicyu/solstage-web/README.md

 - UI to display wallet NFTs profile.
 - Ability to categorizing NFTs into Stage, Backstage, Junkbox.
 - Allow move NFTs between categories.
-- Allow to view other people's wallet address in VIEW mode.
+- Allow to view other people's wallet address in view only mode.

 ## TODO
 - Polish Stage UI to be more attractive.
 The `Stage` should be more sexy.